nerdfiles/douadevops/topics.md

 <ol><li>Premiums determined by production capabilities.</li>
 <li>Bi-annual inspections for certain time to appraise
 goods and practices.</li>
-<li>FLO Standards (concurrency-focused <a href="http://nexttech.io/page/periodic-table-of-information/hypermedia">hypermedia-ready blockchain</a> program executions over Premiums and Democratic Voting Practices)can be incorporated into regulatory <a href="https://www.mtholyoke.edu/courses/sgabriel/FairTrade/what.htm#FTStandards">blockchain monitoring system</a>:
+<li>FLO Standards (concurrency-focused hypermedia-ready blockchain program executions over Premiums and Democratic Voting Practices)can be incorporated into regulatory <a href="https://www.mtholyoke.edu/courses/sgabriel/FairTrade/what.htm#FTStandards">blockchain monitoring system</a>:
 <ul><li>Minimum Pricing Agreements for Contracts; also known as the "Price Floor" per commodity</li>
 <li>Determination of Social Premiums (during Bull Market scenarios premiums go to growers/producers in need)</li>
 <li>One Person, One Vote for Coalition/Coop Farmers </li>